Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Introduction

 \subsection{Contributions}

-In this paper, we jointly optimise the power allocation of the UAV and the IRS's phaseshift matrix for maximising the EE and the network's sum-rate.
-To the best of our knowledge, our work is the first research that exploits the efficiency of DRL techniques in multi-UAV-assisted wireless communications with the support of the IRS.
-In summary, our work's contributions are as follows: \begin{itemize} \item We conceive a wireless network of multi-UAVs supported by a flexible IRS panel.
+However, when deploying the optimisation algorithm with DRL into RIS-assisted UAV communications, previous works assumed flat fading channels, static environment and perfect CSI, which are unrealistic and infeasible for real-life applications.
+Furthermore, the delay in the centralised learning and the processing time in their optimisation algorithms is huge for real-time use cases.
+To overcome these aforementioned shortcomings, in this paper, we propose efficient DRL algorithms by jointly optimising the power allocation of the UAV and the RIS's phase-shifts for maximising the EE and the network's sum-rate.
+To the best of our knowledge, our work is the first technical paper that exploits the efficiency of DRL techniques in multi-UAV-assisted wireless communications with the support of RISs.
+The main contributions of this work can be summarised as follows: \begin{itemize} \item We conceive a wireless network of multi-UAVs supported by an RIS.
 Each UAV is deployed for serving a specific cluster of UEs.
-Due to the severe shadowing effect, the IRS is used to enhance the received signal's quality at the UEs from the associated UAV and mitigate the interference from others. \item The EE problem is formulated for the downlink channel with the power restrictions and the IRS's requirement.
-To optimise the EE network performance, we propose a centralised DRL technique for jointly solving the power allocation at the UAVs and phaseshift matrix of the IRS.
-Then, parallel learning is used for training each element in our model to be intelligent. \item To improve the network performance, we introduce the proximal policy optimisation (PPO) algorithm with a better sampling technique. \item Through the numerical results, we demonstrate that our proposed methods efficiently solve the joint optimisation problem with the dynamic environmental setting and time-varying CSI. \end{itemize}
+Due to the severe shadowing effect, the RIS is used to enhance the received signal's quality at the UEs from the associated UAV and to mitigate the interference from others. \item The EE problem is formulated for the downlink channel with the power restrictions and the RIS's requirement.
+To optimise the EE network performance, we propose a centralised DRL technique for jointly solving the power allocation at the UAVs and phase-shift matrix of the RIS.
+Then, parallel learning is used for training each element in our model to be intelligent. \item To improve the network performance, we introduce the proximal policy optimisation (PPO) algorithm with a better sampling technique. \item Through the numerical results, we demonstrate that our proposed methods efficiently solve the joint optimisation problem with the dynamic environmental setting and time-varying CSI and outperform the other benchmarks. \end{itemize}